amanpoddar-dev12/Imagify/README.md

 # 📸 Imagify — Your Ultimate Image Upload & Sharing Platform

 Imagify is a modern full-stack image management web application that allows users to effortlessly upload, transform, manage, and share images across various platforms.
-Designed with scalability, speed, and user-friendliness in mind, Imagify leverages the power of cloud storage and modern UI/UX principles to deliver a seamless experience.
+Designed with scalability, speed, and user-friendliness in mind, Imagify leverages cloud storage, Firebase, and modern UI/UX principles to deliver a seamless experience.

 ---